Bira/octopus-carnival/_drafts/wir-dscc-tectuktitlay.md

 ### Tectuktitlay, Sorcerer-King

-Tectuktitlay is Level 22 Elite Artillery (Leader), which is definitely weaker than any other of the sorcerer-kings we saw so far in this book.
+Tectuktitlay is Level 22 Elite Artillery (Leader), lower level than any other of the sorcerer-kings we saw so far in this book.
 He has 316 HP and a speed of 6.

 Tectuktitlay projects a large aura of **Imposed Zealotry** (4) that gives a +2 attack bonus to allies inside, and another one of **Bloody Vigor** over the same